How to organize documents in a data room hero.

 How do I organize documents in a data room?

 Use numbered folders to control order.
 Name files clearly with dates and version numbers.
 Create a master index document at the top of the room.
 Tier your documents by sensitivity and set access permissions accordingly.
-Review and update the room monthly during active fundraising.
+Review and update the room monthly.
 Remove outdated versions - only keep the current file in each category.

 How do I create a data room in Google Drive?